 Recognizing Oral Cancer: Symptoms to Watch For

-- Potential infection with the human papillomavirus (HPV) in the oral region.
+- HPV infection in the oral area

 Preventive Strategies and Early Detection of Oral Cancer